-Each Trustee will receive a quarterly fee of \$21,250 (the "Trustee Fee") to be paid at the beginning of each calendar quarter, allocated among each of the various portfolios comprising the Trust.
-Each Trustee will also receive reimbursement for any reasonable expenses incurred attending the regular quarterly meetings of the Trust.
-In addition to the Trustee Fee, the Audit Committee Chairman will receive an additional quarterly fee of \$4,000 and the Chairman of the Trust will receive an additional quarterly fee of \$5,250.
-For special in-person meetings, each Trustee will receive a \$2,500 special in-person meeting fee, as well as reimbursement for any reasonable expenses incurred attending the special in-person meeting, which fees will generally be paid by the Adviser requesting the special in-person meeting.
-None of the executive officers will receive compensation from the Trust.
+Prior to January 1, 2025, each Trustee received a quarterly fee of \$21,250 (the "Trustee Fee") paid at the beginning of each calendar quarter, allocated among each of the various portfolios comprising the Trust.
+Each Trustee received reimbursement for any reasonable expenses incurred attending the regular quarterly meetings of the Trust.
+In addition to the Trustee Fee, the Audit Committee Chairman received an additional quarterly fee of \$4,000 and the Chairman of the Trust received an additional quarterly fee of \$5,250.
+For each special in-person meeting, each Trustee received a \$2,500 special in-person meeting fee, as well as reimbursement for any reasonable expenses incurred attending the special in-person meeting, which, in those cases where the special inperson meeting had been requested by a Fund adviser, the fee was generally paid by the requesting adviser.
+None of the executive officers received compensation from the Trust.

-The table below details the amount of compensation the Trustees received from the Funds during the fiscal period ending February 29, 2024.
-Each Independent Trustee is expected to attend all quarterly meetings during the period.
+The table below details the amount of compensation the Trustees received from the Funds during the fiscal period ended February 28, 2025.
 The Trust does not have a bonus, profit sharing, pension or retirement plan.